AutoViML/AutoViz/README.md

 - `max_cols_analyzed` - limits the number of continuous vars that can be analyzed
 - `verbose`
   - if 0, does not print any messages and goes into silent mode.
 This is the default.
-  - if 1, print messages on the terminal and also display charts on terminal.
+  - if 1, print messages on the terminal and also display charts on the terminal.
   - if 2, print messages but will not display charts, it will simply save them.

 ## Maintainers